Mechanical stability of homogeneous holographic solids under finite shear strain: Holographic setup and its viscoelastic description

 Following the holographic dictionary, $\mathcal{H}_0$ is identified as the source of the stress tensor operator $T_{xy}$ in the dual system and will be set to zero hereafter \emph{i.e.}, $\mathcal{H}_0=0$, $\mathcal{H}_3$ corresponds to its VEV $\langle T_{xy}\rangle$.
 Within this setup, the source of $T_{xy}$ is solely contributed by the mechanical strain deformations induced by the axion fields.
 After solving the equations of motion numerically, one can analyze the nonlinear response by looking at shear stress~\cite{Ji:2022ovs}

 as a function of the external mechanical strain \eqref{strain}.

-In the case of monotonic potential $V(X,Z)$, the nonlinear elastic regime and its main properties (\textit{e.g.}, associated scaling behaviors) have been first explored in \cite{Baggioli:2020qdg}.
-Furthermore, the thermodynamic and mechanical properties of strained holographic systems have also been computed and compared with the results from effective field theory and numerical simulations of amorphous solids in \cite{Pan:2021cux}, which unveiled some remarkable similarities between the two systems.
+In the case of monotonic potential $V(X,Z)$, the nonlinear elastic regime and its main properties (\textit{e.g.}, associated scaling behaviors) have been first explored in~\cite{Baggioli:2020qdg}. {For illustration, we show the stress-strain curves for shear softening (red) and hardening (blue) cases in Fig.~\ref{fig:example}.
+For the potential $V(X,Z)=X^NZ^M$, the non-linear stress-strain scaling law is given by $\sigma\sim \epsilon^{3N/(2M+N)}$ for large $\epsilon$.} Furthermore, the thermodynamic and mechanical properties of strained holographic systems have also been computed and compared with the results from effective field theory and numerical simulations of amorphous solids in \cite{Pan:2021cux}, which unveiled some remarkable similarities between the two systems.
 The real-time nonlinear viscoelastic response has also been studied in~\cite{Baggioli:2019mck,Baggioli:2021tzr}.
 Finally, the DC thermoelectric transport properties of the normal phase and the dynamics of superfluid/supersolid phases under finite strain have been discussed respectively in~\cite{Ji:2022ovs} and~\cite{Baggioli:2022aft}.

 Despite all the aforementioned efforts, a systematic and complete stability analysis of the nonlinearly strained background is still missing.
 This will be the primary task of this work.